Al Hoceima

-Al Hoceima is distinguished by its pristine sandy beaches such as Cala Iris, Bades, Quemado, and Tala Youssef, as well as its mountainous rocky terrain.
+Al Hoceima is distinguished by its pristine sandy beaches with turquoise water such as Cala Iris, Peñón de Vélez de la Gomera, Quemado, and Tala Youssef, as well as its mountainous terrain.

 Name

-According to some scholars, Al Hoceima is an Arabised version of a Spanish word (Alhucemas – meaning 'Lavenders'), derived from the Andalusi Arabic term al-Khuzāmā'.
+Al Hoceima takes its name from the nearby Spanish-owned Alhucemas Islands (Spanish: Islas Alhucemas, "lavender islands"), and is an Arabised form of that name, itself from the Andalusi Arabic al-Khuzāmā.
 After independence, the Moroccan government established an Arabised name for Alhucemas coming up with Al Hoceima, following the standard French spelling.
 Some like the author of the Spanish encyclopedia Espasa-Calpe say Alhucemas is a corruption of al-Mazimma.

 History

 Early and colonial history

 The Ait Ouriaghel Berber tribe (also 'Beni Urriaguel') dominated the area around Al Hoceima.
-Abd el-Krim, whose father was a qadi of the Aith Yusuf clan, organized a guerilla force against the Spanish during the Rif War, establishing the Republic of the Rif in 1921.
+Abd el-Krim, whose father was a qadi of the Ait Youssef ou Ali clan, organized a guerilla force against the Spanish during the Rif War, establishing the Republic of the Rif in 1921.
 In September 1925, Spanish General José Sanjurjo landed at Al Hoceima and claimed the territory for Spain.

 The Spanish developed the town and named it Villa Sanjurjo after General Sanjurjo.
 The first mayor was Florian Gómez Aroca.